-Some of the best soft, plush toys for dogs are:
+Some of the best soft, plush toys for dogs in general are:

 The Best Hard Plastic Dog Toys For Serious Chewers

-This category ranks lowest on my priority list, simply due to the fact that hard plastic toys typically becomes scratched and abused in no time.
+This category ranks lowest on my priority list, simply due to the fact that hard plastic toys typically become scratched and abused in no time.

 If looks aren’t important, and you don’t mind a few cracks from your dog tossing it about and trying to bite into it, then a hard plastic dog toy might be just what your serious chewer needs!